 Saving vs investing in an index fund

-If you’re uncomfortable with taking risks but want to maximise your savings pot, you might want to consider investing in a competitive interest rate savings account instead.
+If you’re uncomfortable with taking risks but want to maximise your savings pot, you might want to consider investing in a high interest savings account instead.

-Savings accounts such as fixed rate bonds offer competitive interest rates that you’ll receive from the day you open the account until the end of your agreed term.
+Savings accounts such as fixed rate bonds, notice accounts and easy access savings offer competitive interest rates that you’ll receive from the day you open the account until the end of your agreed term.
 When your fixed term ends, you’ll receive all the money you’ve invested plus the interest you’ve earned.

 If you want to quickly and easily open a savings account that can earn a guaranteed return on your investment, register for a Raisin UK Account and apply today.
 Opening savings accounts with competitive interest rates from a range of UK banks through our marketplace is free, and your money is always protected.